Aaron Rodgers Player Prop Bets for NFL Week 18 | Green Bay vs. Detroit 1/9/2022

 Season Stats

-- He's also carried the ball 32 times for 94 yards and three touchdowns, averaging 5.9 yards per game.
+- He also has 94 rushing yards on 32 carries (with three touchdowns), averaging 5.9 yards per game.

 - Rodgers has thrown 107 passes in the red zone this season, 56.9% of his team's red zone plays.